 It ensures constant communication with your users, giving them peace of mind.

 Automate and personalize user onboarding with customer data

 Welcome screens are a great way to automate and personalize user onboarding.

-Using a micro-survey on your SaaS welcome screen, collect relevant information about your user personas, such as their role or job-to-be-done.
+Using a micro-survey on your SaaS welcome screen, collect relevant information about your user personas, such as their role or jobs to be done.

 Each use case will probably have a different path to activation, so use the information collected to segment and personalize the onboarding for each, shortening the time it takes for them to reach their AHA moment.

-User onboarding checklists help guide users towards their activation point in their user journey by telling them what to do, step by step.
+User onboarding checklists help guide users toward their activation point in their user journey by telling them what to do, step by step.

-Depending on your product and goal, your checklist will include different tasks that are relevant for each use case.
+Depending on your product and goal, your checklist will include different tasks that are relevant to each use case.

 Type of emails to include in your activation stage email automation series: